 Yeah, it was very very supportive.
 We had pastoral care, we had financial care, we had everything in place.
 A couple of teachers and classes were complained about, and the school reacted immediately.

 What sort of things would get to a complaint level?

-Well, once there was an exercise where everyone had to be blindfolded, and you had to trust the room and learn the energy of the room, and it built to like a running frenzy where no one could see anything.
+Well once there was an exercise where everyone had to be blindfolded, and you have to trust the room and learn the energy of the room, and it builds to like a running frenzy where no one can see anything.
 So inevitably one girl ran into a wall and smashed her nose, and another girl fell over and broke a rib.
-So that was a mental idea, and people felt their trust had been abused.
+So that was a mental idea and people felt their trust had been abused.
 They don't do that anymore.

-Here was another one: They riled you up by getting someone to hold you down, and you had to sort of struggle against him or her.
-And often the big boys would get quite angry and aggressive because the teacher was trying to bring that out of them.
-Then, suddenly, they would get uncontrollable and start punching things and other people in the room would really get quite scared.
-So it was a bit like, "OK, you've literally just unlocked that guy's madness, and I don't know if that's a good thing, because really you do need some degree of control in acting."
+Another one they did was to try to rile you up by getting someone to hold you down and you've got to sort of struggle against them.
+And often the big boys will get quite angry and aggressive because the teacher is trying to bring that out of them and then suddenly they'll get uncontrollable and start punching things and other people in the room get really quite scared.
+So it's a bit like, "OK, you've literally just unlocked that guy's madness and I don't know if that's a good thing, because really you do need some degree of control in acting."

 Do you think you have to push it too far to know what too far is?

 Yeah, but my bottom line is, I had a great time and I wouldn't change it for the world.
 I couldn't have got where I am now without it.

 VICE: Had you always wanted to go to Rada?